cn0047/stash/ed/ci/README.md

 Canary with two groups - Blue-Green and add 1 node from new cluster into old one.

 Rolling Deploy with two groups - continuation of the canary with two groups.

-Don't forget about:
-Users may see V1 of a page on one click, then see V2 on refresh and back to V1 on yet another refresh.
-As solution you can suggest:
-* to use separated site for some users (http://beta.yourcompany.com).
-* or use "Feature Toggles".
-* or A/B.